How To Join A Real Estate Investment Group (and Pros & Cons)

 Commercial Real Estate Investment Groups vs Residential Real Estate Investment Groups

-The difference between Residential REIGs and Commercial REIGs is simply the channel of revenue.
+The difference between Residential REIGs and Commercial REIGs is simply the real estate type and channel of revenue.
 Are you looking to generate revenue from individual tenets renting residential properties in which they inhabit or are you interested in generating revenue from businesses renting commercial properties?

 Here’s How to Join a Real Estate Investment Group